 7. Be Careful About Purchasing Items Through A Social Media Site

 Social media programs, like most Internet programs make money from advertisers.
-So, they push advertisers to everyone who uses them.
+So, they track your information and push advertisments to everyone who uses them.

 Because advertisers pay for their placements, there are very little (if any) security checks to ensure that these advertisers are legit, that they provide what they promise, etc.

 So, because of this I strongly recommend to avoid purchasing anything that is advertised either on a search engine or social media program, like Facebook.